rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/UI/UI.md

 ### Settings

-A settings layout can be substituted for other components within the chatbot.
-It should accept any number of buttons, dropdowns, toggles, etc. and labels, and render them appropriately within all four display modes.
+To contain user preference controls and other ChatBot setting options, you can create a separate settings page that can accept any number of buttons, dropdown menus, toggles, labels, and so on.
+This settings page will render all components appropriately within all 4 display modes.

+In this demo, you can toggle the settings page by clicking the "Settings" button in the display mode menu.

 ```js file="./Settings.tsx" isFullscreen